puzzmo-com/blog.puzzmo.com/content/posts/2024/04/25/theme-editor/index.md

 ![Sidebar](editor.png)

+If you have questions - there's a little guide at the bottom of the theme editor highlighting how certain games and pages are themed, if you have more questions than that.
+We're around in discord!

-Then you can take the "Share Text" when you're happy and give that around to other folks to share your theme!
+Then, when completed you can take the "Share Text" and give that around to other folks to share your theme, we've opened up a channel in [the Puzzmo Discord](https://discord.gg/7ZSwDSUZbd) specifically for sharing themes!